CARCHEX vs. CarShield

 Bottom line: CARCHEX or CarShield?

-To recap, CARCHEX and CarShield sell identical warranties, so your decision between the two will likely come down to the price you’re quoted, your given deductible and the secondary benefits that come with your plan.
+To recap, CARCHEX and CarShield sell identical warranties.
+That means that your decision between the two will likely come down to availability in your area, the price you’re quoted, and your preferences around your deductible.

-CarShield has collected more positive reviews than CARCHEX, and customers seem overall happier with how it handles claims.
-Plus, the company quoted us a lower deductible and/or a lower price for all six of our sample vehicles.
+CarShield has far more positive reviews than CARCHEX.
+Those reviews suggest that customers are generally happier with how the company handles claims.
+In addition, CarShield quoted us a lower deductible and/or a lower price for all six of our sample vehicles.

 That being said, CarShield tended to raise its deductible to $500 for sample vehicles with over 150,000 miles, while CARCHEX kept its standard deductible of $200.
-Such a wide gap could indicate that CARCHEX could make a better overall offer on high-mileage vehicles.
+Such a wide gap could indicate that CARCHEX may give you a better deal on high-mileage vehicles.